Pyrobombus: Habitat and nesting

-Principally, Pyrobombus have their nests underground rather than the surface, which is common amongst the Bombus.
-In design, Pyrobombus constructs its nest with no elaborate entrances to its underground canal.
-Generally, plant material such as dry grass, sticks, petals, and other small deposits would be collected and accumulated around and or in the nest canal for camouflage.
-This camouflage of its nest is also known as a pseudo-nest particularly to avoid predators and protection against bad weather.
-These colonies would often be small with some species being flexible with their site preference.
-European Pyrobombus species have the tendency to be more stubborn in site preference, whereby their selection of nesting areas are limited.
+Pyrobombus commonly have their nests underground rather than the surface.
+Pyrobombus constructs their nests with no elaborate entrances to its underground canal.
+Generally, plant material is collected and accumulated around and in the nest canal for camouflage.
+This camouflage of its nest is also known as a pseudo-nest.
+They use this camouflage to avoid predators and protect against bad weather.
+These colonies will often be small with some species being flexible with their site preference.
+European Pyrobombus species have the tendency to be more selective in site preference, whereby their selection of nesting areas are limited.

-In the nest, there are cells.
-These cells are pollen lumps that are occupied by eggs and for the young.
+In the nest, there are cells of pollen lumps for eggs and the young.
 Pyrobombus have their eggs isolately laid each in a subcell laid vertically for the first cells in position which is the most common behavior amongst all bees except for the Alpinobombus.
 "The arrangement of eggs in the first cell arrangement for Pyrobombus is generally two eggs at the center and three on each side, forming three rows."
 Upon the population of Pyrobombus developing and growing, the nests would inevitably need to expand in size.
 The construction of new cells would lay on top of the previous cells.
 This act would be also known as brooding.
 The following broods would have eggs laid horizontally or on top in position.

 Pollination

-Pollination is important to preserve the ecosystem.
-It heavily relies on pollinators, like Pyrobombus.
 Pyrobombus collect pollen from a variety of flora by using its hind legs (scopa) and have pollen trapped between the body hairs.
 Through vibrating at high frequencies, pollen can be expelled from the bee's body to transport back to their colony and other plants for fertilization.
 This is the act of buzz pollination in which most species of the Bombus behave that allows for flora to be distributed and fertilised.